danintel/sawtooth-faq/glossary.rst

     Claim limit, number of blocks a validator can publish before it must sign-up again (when using PoET) K Test
-    Test a block-claiming validator follows K, claim limit before another sign-up Liveness
+    Test a block-claiming validator follows K, claim limit before another sign-up Ledger
+    Key-value store whose values are agreed on by all nodes (validators) in the network Liveness
     A consensus algorithm property where the nodes eventually must agree on a value LMDB